 The Little Free Pantry is a small, weather tight cabinet that is stocked with non-perishable foods and personal care items provided by anyone who has a little extra to spare and available for free to those who may need some help.
 Items vary depending on donations and weather.
 The pantry is located at the southwest corner of the church.

 “Take what you need, Bring what you can…”

 Yakutat Presbyterian Church

 “We are a very small church in Yakutat, Alaska, an isolated community of around 600 people and accessible only by plane and sometimes by ferry.
-Our congregation had its beginnings as an Alaska Native (Tlingit Indian) mission church.
-We’re on our own now, which has been especially challenging in today’s economy, but with God’s help, we continue to be a viable presence in our community.”
+Our congregation had its beginnings as an Alaska Native (Tlingit Indian) mission church.”
+The congregation is supporting and caring for the needs of local children.

 Snack Pack Ministry

 This successful mission project is putting together healthy, nutritious snacks to supplement the weekend food for our local Head Start children.
 We want to help bridge the gap for these little ones by providing snacks that do not need adult help to prepare and provide extra nutrition for them on the weekends and school breaks.
 A team of volunteers fill bags with 10 – 13 items for each child for each week throughout the school year.